Last Updated on

-As a savvy bloggers/biz owner, you know the importance of your email list and you know how crucial it is to grow your email list with targeted subscribers.
+As a savvy creator, you know the importance of your email list and how crucial it is to grow a list with targeted subscribers.

-No, you want people who are your tribe and people whose vision and values align with yours!
+You want people who are in your community.
+People whose vision and values align with yours.

-Creating email opt-ins (also known as freebies or content upgrades) is one way for you to supercharge your email list growth.
+Creating email opt-ins—also known as freebies, content upgrades, or lead magnets—is a simple way to supercharge your email list growth.

 An email opt-in is something free that adds additional value to your blog post, that your readers can get in exchange for their email address.

-Coming up with opt-in ideas shouldn’t be challenging, so I’ve created a list of 16 email opt-in ideas that you can use to grow your email list!
+To help you come up with the perfect opt-in for your blog, I’ve created a list of 16 email opt-in ideas that you can use to grow your email list!

 Opt-In Ideas To Grow Your Email List

-If you have a bunch of blog posts on the same topic, consider turning them into a free mini e-book that your audience can download.
+If you have a bunch of blog posts on the same topic, consider turning them into a free mini e-book that your audience can download for free.

 Humans process visual data faster and visual learners will absolutely love that you are offering your content in the form of a downloadable infographic.